yogeshojha/rengineDocumentation/docs/usage/proxy.md

 reNgine allows you to add as many proxies as possible, while during the scan, reNgine will pick one proxy randomly.
 There is no order to which a proxy will be selected.

+## Purchasing Proxies

+If you are looking to purchase Proxies, please use [this referral](https://app.privateproxy.me/from/27103) link to purchase.
+Or you can also use coupon `rengine` here on [PrivateProxy](https://privateproxy.me/), using coupon `rengine`, you'll get additional 25% off.

 ## Adding Proxies

 To add proxies, click 'Settings' on top navigation menu, and then click on 'Proxies'